KhronosGroup/glTF-Blender-IO/README.md

 Running the Tests Locally
 -------------------------

-To run the tests locally, your system should be modified to include `blender279b` and `blender28` as shell scripts (or Windows `.bat` files) in the path that launch their respective versions of Blender, including all command-line arguments.
+To run the tests locally, your system should be modified to include `blender28` as shell scripts (or Windows `.bat` files) in the path that launch their respective versions of Blender, including all command-line arguments.

 The latest version of [Yarn](https://yarnpkg.com/en/) should also be installed.

 Then, in the `tests` folder of this repository, run `yarn install`, followed by `yarn run test`.
-You can limit the test suite to one version of Blender with `yarn run test-blender279b` or `yarn run test-blender28`.
+You can limit the test suite to one version of Blender with `yarn run test-blender28`.